In this tutorial, you will learn some processes to migrate WP Show Posts Plugin to GenerateBlocks.

 2. Migrating Latest Posts from WP Show Posts on Homepage

-Showing the latest post or featured post to your homepage is much easier now with Generateblocks.
+Showing the latest post or featured post on your homepage is much easier now with Generateblocks.
 Before we were using the WPSP plugin but now with Dynamic Data, Query Loop, and Image block it’s easier to add the latest posts or featured posts.

 As always, first, add the Container block.